Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/03a_Use_the_Daily_Workflow.md

 ```

 **Core Obsidian Function: Linking Notes**
-With double square brackets you can either create a new note `[[Title of new note]]
+With double square brackets you can either create a new note `[[Title of new note]]`
-or link an existing note `[[Title of existing note]].
+or link an existing note `[[Title of existing note]]`.
 The new note is created by clicking on the link.
 The colour of the link will change then from light purple to darker purple.
-While creating a existing note it will automatically suggest you existing notes in your vault.
+**Create the note "Publication Idea Collection" by clicking on the link.**